 I told them that there were some things they need not know.
 I wanted them to know, I wanted them to understand death when it came, but that was merely selfish preference.

 We ran, and we ran, then we walked, and we walked, and everywhere I could, I observed the news reports and learned that Enrichment remained hot on our heels.
 A moment to sleep was a moment too much.
-We traveled for a day and a half.
-My children were slung over my shoulders as I trudged over bridges, through forests, and cities, villages—a deserted world.
+We traveled for a day and a half, my children slung over my shoulders as I trudged over bridges, through forests, and cities, villages—a deserted world.

 No. I would not do this.
 My heart sank into my stomach as the decision for Love settled itself firmly in my soul like a dagger.
 Certainty dripped from the wound.
 I would fill up with it and die.

-I was thirsty, my feet were sore and my legs were scratched up and bruised.
-I sat with my sleeping children in my tired arms and leaned against a gray, waterless fountain in a barren park.
+Thirsty and sore, I sat with my sleeping children in my tired arms and leaned against a gray, waterless fountain in a barren park.

 They awoke and looked up at me.